owasikohu/famidi/README.md

 # famidi
-Midi cart for Family Computer and NES
+Midi cartrige for Family Computer and NES